 The Fox & Goose Parracombe has to be our favourite place to eat.
 They offer fresh fish, game and prime local meats and good local ales.
 The best steak we’ve ever tasted.
 Many ingredients are sourced locally which means the menu varies with the seasons.
 As well as the usual pub classics, there are usually 2 or 3 other fish dishes, steak, duck and game, plus an extensive range of vegetarian dishes such as traditional cauliflower cheese to bean and pasta specialities.

 An Arts & Crafts style pub now owned by the National Trust and set at the head of Heddons Mouth.
 A great place for a pub lunch or cream tea and a good walk.
 Direct access to the South West Coast Path and a lovely walk down to Heddons Mouth.
 Indoor seating area with large picture window over-looking the gardens.
+Dog friendly.
 New for 2019 a woodland nature walk with carved wooden sculptures, streams and ponds.
 EX31 4PY Tel: 01598 763230

 Constructed to resemble a deck of cards, The Pack O Cards was built on a plot of land measuring 52ft x 52ft, has four floors (representing the number of suits in a pack), 13 doors on every floor and 13 fireplaces (number of cards in a suit) and, prior to window tax, the panes of glass in all the windows added up to the total of the numbered cards in a pack.